joelhawksley/identity/components/slides.md

              partial:     1289.4 i/s - 5.07x  slower
 ```

-^ Rendering components is five times faster than rendering partials!
+^ As it turns out, rendering components is five times faster than rendering partials!

 ---